Charan0622/Charan_Scifor_Git/Python/Weekly Assessments/14-06-2024/README.md

-# Topics for the Assessment
+# Topics for the Assessment : Encapsulation

-to be anounced....
+Write a documentation in python which have encapsulation basics, real life example, and implementation and submit it on GitHub